sewinter/lgtmcli/README.md

 ## Requirements

-macOS (Apple Silicon or Intel) or Linux x86_64.
-An [Anthropic API key](https://console.anthropic.com/) — if you've used the API before, you're good.
+macOS (Apple Silicon or Intel) or Linux x86_64 and an [Anthropic API key](https://console.anthropic.com/).
 Typical cost is a few cents per PR briefing.